PraavinyaJ/breast-cancer-selective-classifier/README.md

-# Breast Cancer Selective Classifier (Logistic Regression)- Selective prediction model that defers uncertain cases to clinicians to reduce missed malignancies.
+# Breast Cancer Selective Classifier (Logistic Regression)

 # Problem Statement
 Built a reliable breast cancer classifier that prioritizes high recall (minimizing missed malignant cases) and supports a selective prediction / referral workflow.
 The model predicts when confident and defers to human review when uncertain.